Skip to content

 Answer: 32 sports at Paris 2024, with 329 medal events.

 The number keeps shifting.
 Tokyo 2020 had 33.
-LA 2028 will have 36 sports with five additions or returns.
-The cleanest count is medal events, not “sports,” since one sport can host several disciplines (cycling = road, track, BMX, mountain bike).
+LA 2028 will have 36 sports and 351 medal events.
+The cleanest count is medal events, not “sports,” since one sport can host several disciplines (cycling covers road, track, BMX, and mountain bike).

 3. When was the first modern Summer Olympics held?
 (Easy)